 General Naturopathic Treatments:

-Loose fitting clothing may also be more comfortable during a flare-up.
-It is less aggravating to wear cotton, silk or other natural fibers, ensuring to avoid wool which can make itching worse.
+Loose-fitting clothing may also be more comfortable during a flare-up.
+It is less aggravating to wear cotton, silk or other natural fibres, ensuring to avoid wool which can make itching worse.

 Stress management is a key component of preventing eczema recurrence.
 Periods of stress and anxiety can affect the immune response of the body and increase inflammatory proteins .
 Psychological stress also directly affects the chronic “itching” pathway of the brain, causing it to become sensitized .
 Mind-body therapy such as biofeedback and mindfulness can help increase resilience to stressful situations or periods .
 Biofeedback is a type of therapy in which sensors are attached to your body to keep track of various involuntary mechanisms of the body, such as heart rate or muscle tension.
 Through this, one is able to learn techniques to control these body functions.
 Stress management is different for everyone, so it is important to find what works for you, whether it be journaling, exercising, talking to a loved one, cuddling, or unwinding with a nice book.